DarioPanfalone/OpenAcc_LQCD/README.md

 ## 1. Build - General ideas

+### 1.0 Dependencies
+You need
+- gmp and mpfr, for the rational approximation generation.
+You need to point your `configure` to the include/lib locations of these libraries with `-L` and `-I` (you should not have to use `-l`).
+- very likely the pgi compiler.
+For MPI, best thing is to use the mpicc and mpicxx (c++ is used only to compile the remez algorithm).

+### 1.1 Build

 At build time the geometry of the lattice must be known, and must be passed to the "configure" script (notice that there is also a "configure_wrapper" script, which is a python script, which makes easier to call "configure": more on that is written